 The purpose of the New Haven Equitable Entrepreneurial Ecosystem (NHE3) is to convene leaders, community members, and entrepreneurs in implementing short-term infrastructure projects and devising a long-term strategic plan.

 The two-year engagement in New Haven will be led by the NHE3 Council: a group that leads NHE3 implementation by providing guidance and making key decisions about this work.
-This team is supported by residents, NHE3 staff, TCF, the New Haven Innovation Collaborative (NHIC), Forward Cities and local funding partners.
+This team is supported by residents, NHE3 staff, TCF, the New Haven Innovation Collaborative (NHIC), and local funding partners.
 The Council is designed to be an inclusive, diverse, multicultural, multisector group of leaders, activists, and entrepreneurs who are using this work to achieve more racial, gender, and economic equity.

 The Council Will Work To: